Security headaches dampen investor enthusiasm in Libya

 As a result, Western firms are wary of pouring money into Libya, depriving it of the capital and expertise needed to diversify an economy dominated by oil.

-Two years after Muammar Gaddafi was ousted, investors are still trying to decide whether Libya is on a path to economic liberalization.
+Two years after Muammar Gaddafi was ousted, investors are still trying to decide whether Libya is on a path to economic liberalisation.

 "It is taking longer than we thought - business will take years," said Tarek Alwan, managing director of London-based consulting firm SOC Libya.